There is lots of great information on smart meters from Smart Energy GB, the campaign for the smart meter rollout here

 Smart meters replace traditional meters and communicate with a portable screen (the ‘in-home display’) to show householders how much energy is used very close to real time and the cost of this.
 Smart meters also automatically and securely send frequent meter readings to energy suppliers.
 This guarantees accurate billing, with no more need for manual meter readings and the guesswork of estimated bills or statements.

-Case studies of householders who have seen the benefits and love their smart meters:
+Some Case studies of householders who have seen the benefits and love their smart meters can be found here

 Installation should take less than an hour.
 To prepare, you should

 After installation, you should reset clocks and trip switches.